-- 1. With all student groups scoring at yellow, and Hispanic, SED, and EL students in the orange, it appears as though the interventions put in place last year were not successful, teachers at all levels need to use Moby Max, ST math, and Accelerated Reader with fidelity. - 2.
+- 1. With all student groups scoring at yellow, and Hispanic, SED, and EL students in the orange, it is evident that the interventions put in place in 2019 were not successful, teachers at all levels need to use iReady and Accelerated Reader with fidelity. - 2.
 Macy needs to put in place programs to improve student achievement in all subgroups, and teachers need to implement the existing programs with fidelity.